Eredivisie Predictions & Betting 21/22: Round 26 - Football Oranje

 Last time for the Tilburgers, they were controlling the 0-0 draw with Heerenveen and creating several more chances than they have been.
 That gives me less confidence in Fortuna getting the big win that they need.
 I do still think this will be a tense, low-scoring game.
 Under 2.5 goals would have won six of the last seven times for Willem II.

 Fortuna have the greater quality and playing at home is a big advantage again with home crowds now back in full swing.
-2-0 (under 2.5 goals @1.75)
+2-0

 Heracles Almelo v Vitesse Arnhem